 The Prime Minister said, that today we are witnessing, that in 16 months the new factory has opened its gates for about 70 new workers, that the investment worth about 15 million euros was realized in a very short time and that it will start annual production of as many as 70 thousand tons of billets total value about 175 million USD.
 "A product of standardized quality, which is listed on stock exchanges from London to Chicago and whose value dictates the moves of the largest global corporations.
 Today, when we witness six years of healthy and good work it is easier than ever to say that the aluminum industry still has a lot to offer Montenegro…invested an amount of about 25 million euros, materialized in two new factories, raises the final product of the Montenegrin aluminum industry one step higher.
 Just as we witnessed the first step last year - a fundamental change of approach, today we confirm the right path.
 The path to the production of final products, which, when we reach it, will be the final proof of the transformation of our industry into a modern developed industry.
 Five decades of tradition and lessons learned from numerous temptations, even some situations that seemed hopeless, but above all the determination, dedication, and inventiveness of the current owner, Mr. Pejovic, and the management team, oblige all of us to treat the potential production of aluminum with special sensibility in the future."
 Markovic said.

 "Such projects strengthen the Montenegrin economy and affect the improvement of the quality of life of our citizens," said Djukanovic.

 Mr. Pejović pointed out that the billet factory, together with the alloy foundry, will reach a production whose export value is over 200 million dollars a year.
-He also announced the start of works on the third factory by the end of year.
+He also announced the start of work on the third factory by the end of the year.